mathewsjoyy/Visualise-Crypto-Data/README.md

 # Visualise-Crypto-Data
 Small project used to visualise crypto I have invested in.
 The project will be able to visualise the prices using candle sticks.
-The crypto coin analysed will be Cardano (ADA) in USD.
+The crypto coin analysed will be up to the user via a GUI window, currently the user can choose from Cardano (ADA), Bitcoin (BTC) and Ethereum (ETH).

 # Whats a candle stick?
 ![](images/candlesticks.png)